-Children with identified special needs or a disability are supported in their entry to school, through School Entry Planning Meetings, with parents/ carers, key staff from settings and support agencies.
-Individual transition planning arrangements are made where necessary.
+Children with identified special needs or a disability are supported in their entry to school, through School Entry Planning Meetings, with parents/carers, key staff from settings and support agencies.
+Individual transition planning arrangements are made where necessary for other children.